-PORTFOLIO COMPOSITION
+CORE PORTFOLIO COMPOSITION

-Portfolio investments principally consist of secured debt, equity warrants and direct equity investments in privately held companies.
-The debt investments are secured by either a first or second lien on the assets of the portfolio company, generally bear interest at fixed rates, and generally mature between five and seven years from the original investment.
-We also receive nominally priced equity warrants and make direct equity investments, usually in connection with a debt investment in a portfolio company.
+Core portfolio investments principally consist of secured debt, equity warrants and direct equity investments in privately held companies.
+The core debt investments are secured by either a first or second lien on the assets of the portfolio company, generally bear interest at fixed rates, and generally mature between five and seven years from the original investment.
+In most portfolio companies, we also receive nominally priced equity warrants and/or make direct equity investments, usually in connection with a debt investment.

 The Investment Manager is a wholly owned subsidiary of MSCC.
-However, the Investment Manager is accounted for as a portfolio investment of Main Street, since it is not an investment company and since it conducts a significant portion of its investment management activities outside of MSCC and its subsidiaries.
-To allow for more relevant disclosure of our "core" investment portfolio, our investment in the Investment Manager has been excluded from the tables and amounts set forth below.
+However, the Investment Manager is accounted for as a portfolio investment of Main Street, since it conducts a significant portion of its investment management activities outside of MSCC and its subsidiaries.
+To allow for more relevant disclosure of our core investment portfolio, our investment in the Investment Manager has been excluded from the tables and amounts set forth below.